Introduction

 - Proper Disposal of Hazardous Components

-- Dispose of propane tanks and electronic igniters at designated hazardous waste sites.
+- Ensure propane tanks and electronic igniters are disposed of at designated hazardous waste sites.

 - Consult local waste management for specific disposal instructions.